John G. Rangos Jr.

 Currently residing in Dallas, Alexander Rangos is chairman & CEO of Car Spa, Inc., an innovative high-end car maintenance and detailing company that is rapidly expanding.
 He has served as president of Chambers Development Inc., and as vice chairman of the board for USA Waste Services after the Chambers-USA Waste merger in 1995.
 He was granted the Congressional Medal of Honor (CMOH) Society’s National Citizens Award, and he currently serves as a member of the CMOH Foundation board of directors.

 Jenica Rangos is a summa cum laude graduate of Carnegie Mellon University, with a bachelor’s degree in Humanities & Arts and a master’s in Human Computer Interaction.
 Her expertise lies in technology, creativity and human interaction.
 She began her career doing research at NASA Ames in the HCI Group.
 She has also worked for companies including Razorfish, Adobe and National Instruments as an Interaction Designer for both web and software.
-Today, she continues her career as an Interaction Designer and lives in Austin, Texas with her husband Jason, daughter Olivia and dog Truffle.
+Today, she lives in Pittsburgh, Pennsylvania with her husband Jason, and daughters Olivia and Lucia.

 Honorable Jill Rangos